sueszli/notionSnapshot/README.md

 /_/ |_/\____/\__/_/\____/_/ /_/   /____/_/ /_/\__,_/ .___/____/_/ /_/\____/\__/
                                                     /_/

-📸💥 A CLI tool to export your Notion pages as pretty HTML files
+📸💥 the html export tool that actually looks like Notion

+- free yourself from the Notion lock-in
+- use Notion as your content management system
+- share your Notion pages with custom domain names
 ```

 <br>